Srik7212/Data-AI-ML/AI/Day 2 ( Chat Bot )/Node.js/Part 3/lab 03.1-Testing Bot/docs/Ngrok-README.md

  a.If you do not have ngrok installed, download ngrok from https://ngrok.com/download and install for your OS.
 Unzip ngrok file downloaded and install it.

  b.
-Open echobot.js bot in following path Chat-Bot-AI-Virtual-Trail-Blazer-Series\Node.js\Day 3\Testing Bot\code then run echobot.js.
+Open echobot.js bot in following path "Data-AI-ML-master\AI\Day 2 ( Chat Bot )\Node.js\Part 3\lab 03.1-Testing Bot\code" then run echobot.js.